AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • con

-Classic cars tend to increase in value over time, so the value of your car if and when you need to file a claim may not be the same as when you buy your policy.
-USAA offers free inflation protection for classic cars, increasing the agreed-upon value over time.
-While most classic car insurers increase your protection limit by 2 or 4 percent of the car’s value to adjust for inflation, USAA offers a maximum of 6 percent, so in the event of a total loss, you receive the full value of your car.
+• Inflation Guard.
+Classic cars increase in value over time, so the value of your car at the time of a claim may not be the same as when you first bought your policy.
+USAA offers free inflation protection for classic cars.
+While most classic car insurers increase your protection limit by 2% or 4% of the car’s value to adjust for inflation, USAA offers a maximum of 6%, so in the event of a total loss, you receive the full value of your car.

-4. Best Auto Insurance for New Cars in Minnesota - Liberty Mutual
+4. Best for New Cars - Liberty Mutual

 What We Like Most: